 The best controller of all time in my opinion though is the Xbox 360 controller.
 The only thing I can really pull it up on is that it wasn’t rechargeable out of the box, you need to get a battery pack for it otherwise you had to use normal batteries.
 Other than that it was pretty much perfect – well weighted, very responsive and really well made.
 So good in fact that the Xbox One controller is just essentially a tweaked version of this controller.

 Stephen – Colonelkatafi

-My First actual controller I had as a kid must have been on the Master System, a rather chunky NES style rectangular conception.
-It looked pretty cool in black and red, but wasn’t the most comfy.
+The first actual controller I had as a kid must have been on the Master System, a rather chunky NES style rectangular conception.
+It looked pretty cool in black and red but wasn’t the comfiest.
 It was pretty much the same as the NES except the D-pad was very different.
-Rather than the traditional cross style D-pad, this was a more analogue design with multi directional functionality.
+Rather than the traditional cross style D-pad, this was a more analogue design with multi-directional functionality.
 It was essentially one square piece which you could roll your thumb over rather than press left or right.
-It wasn’t the best, but was of it’s time and I never had any issues with it.
+It wasn’t the best but was of its time and I never had any issues with it.